Welcome to Class One

 At 3:30 the children will be brought to their parents in the Infant playground and will remain with the teacher until their parent can be seen.

 Milk and Snack time.
-As part of our healthy eating policy we are part of the National Free Fruit Scheme and children are given free fruit every day at Fruit and Milk Time.
+As part of our healthy eating policy, we are part of the National Free Fruit Scheme and children are given free fruit every day at Fruit and Milk Time.
+If you wish your child to have an alternative healthy snack, please send in their book bag, clearly labelled.
 If you wish your child to have milk, this can be ordered.
 Please ask the school office for details this time is very much part of their personal and social learning and we encourage polite manners and informal chatting.

 Belongings: Please ensure all belongings are clearly named as this helps the children to recognise their own name as well as those of other children and makes the everyday running of the classroom so much smoother.
 In Reception it is helpful to add coloured ribbons and tags that are unique to their belongings too.